Blog

 - Joseph Guido, Anatomic Pathology Lab Consultant & former Director of IT

-A flexible LIS lab information system architecture ensures:
+A flexible lab information system architecture ensures:

 - Data Integrity: By ensuring that the data going into the LIS system is consistent, labs can trust the outputs of their automated processes.

-- Integration: Modern LIS system software platforms can integrate with other laboratory software systems, ensuring seamless data flow that further enhances the benefits of automation.
+- Integration: Modern LIS system platforms can integrate with other laboratory software systems, ensuring seamless data flow that further enhances the benefits of automation.

 Technology Minimizing Manual Lab Roles: Real-World Examples